Do you wish you could start a writing career but you don't have any degree? …

-Choose at least one of these 76 writing topics and start writing.
+Choose at least one of these 76 writing prompts and start writing.
 Keep going for at least five minutes.
 Then keep going some more if you need to or just want to.
-Soon you should be in a writing groove and able to write what you want to write so you can land the writing jobs you desire.
+Soon you should be in the writing groove and able to write whatever you want to write.

-Most of these inspirational prompts will help you get in a creative frame of mind.
-Several of the prompts are unfinished sentences that you can complete and then elaborate on with your own thoughts.
-Some of the prompts give you the opportunity to spend some time writing about feelings and situations in your own life.
+Most of these will help you get in a creative frame of mind.
+Several are unfinished sentences that you can complete and then elaborate on with your own thoughts.
+Others give you an opportunity to spend some time writing about feelings and situations in your own life.

 You can stick closely to the topic or let your thoughts wander, writing in your stream of consciousness whatever springs to mind.

 Completely creative writing prompts

 Look out the window and write a story about what you see.